What Commissioners Will Be Looking for in High-Scoring Bids in 2026–2027

 2. Strong governance and risk assurance

-The new Procurement Act 2023 places greater emphasis on transparency, accountability and risk management.
-Commissioners will expect:
+The new procurement environment places greater emphasis on transparency, accountability and risk management.
+Commissioners will expect to see risk maturity — not just a policy set.

 - Continuity planning for workforce resilience, IT failure, emergencies and provider exit